Water Safety

 Paul Lawson

 Natalie Lawson is also supporting the campaign.
 Her 16-year-old son, Paul, drowned in June 2017 after he went swimming with his friends in Greenbooth Reservoir.
 It was a hot day and the teenagers thought it would be a good idea to go into the water to cool off.
-Natalie bravely shared her story with GMFRS to help raise awareness of just how dangerous open water, such as reservoirs, can be.
+Natalie bravely shared her story with us to help raise awareness of just how dangerous open water, such as reservoirs, can be.

 Paul Lawson